Promo code SPRING2022 will be automatically applied at checkout!

 Emotional eating is often associated with weight gain.
 If you find yourself using food to cope with emotions or want to cut down on snacking throughout the day, creating a meal plan and schedule that you can stick to is a great way to hold yourself accountable.

-You may also try keeping a food journal and keeping track of the emotions you feel when you experience cravings to help you logically reason through your meal choices.
+You may also try keeping a food journal and keeping track of the emotions you feel when you experience cravings to help you explore some deeper motivators driving your meal choices.

 20) Utilize a Standing Desk